|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Louis C. Hunter

 Page 561: In 1871, Holly introduced at Dunkirk, New York, the first of what became known in this country as a direct-pressure pumping system but in Great Britain was called a constant supply system.
-[The Holly system at Dunkirk was actually the 45th Holly system installed.
+[The Holly system at Dunkirk was actually the 35th Holly system.
 The British "constant supply" is in contrast with an "intermittent supply" where water was only supplied, well, intermittently.
 Holly's direct pressure system used a pressure regulator to control the pressure of water in the pipe, eliminating the need for elevated reservoirs and standpipes.
 Intermittent supply was rarely used in the United States.
 See this 1911 article "Water Supply."]

 Worthington's 170 Year History of "Forward Thinking Machinery"